docker/docs/docs/kitematic/work_issue.md

 ## Develop in Kitematic (work on an issue)

-For this tutorial, we will work on issue #XXXX which is a request to display the container id in Kitematic for easy identification.
+For this tutorial, we will work on issue <a href="https://github.com/docker/kitematic/issues/1191" target="_blank"> #1191</a> which is a request to display the container id in Kitematic for easy identification.
 (Currently, Kitematic shows the container name but not the id.)

 To do this, edit the container `General Settings` layout.